TheMisterOdd/Breeze/README.md

 There are not actual releases, since this language is a prototype.

 ## How Leiva works
-Leiva is written primary in C and the leiva's source code is translated into C and compiled with [gcc](https://github.com/gcc-mirror/gcc).
+Leiva is written primary in C and the leiva's source code is translated into C and compiled with [gcc](https://github.com/gcc-mirror/gcc) (might port to LLVM in the future).
 This gives Leiva a powerful typed and the speed and the low-level of C.

 Leiva is strongly influenced by Go and C (but mostly Go).
 But you'll ask...
 If is based in Go, why you don't use Go instead?